MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 # Remediate EDR solutions (agentless)

-Microsoft Defender for Cloud integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide endpoint detection and response (EDR) capabilities for machines connected to Defender for Cloud.
+Microsoft Defender for Cloud includes endpoint detection and response (EDR) capabilities to improve security posture for supported machines.
+Defender for Cloud:

+- Integrates natively with Defender for Endpoint as an EDR solution for machine protection. to provide EDR capabilities for protected machines.
-As part of these [integrated EDR capabilities](integration-defender-for-endpoint.md), Defender for Cloud agentlessly scans machines to assess whether they're running an EDR solutionץ The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).
+- Scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
+The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).

 Based on EDR solution findings, Defender for Cloud provides [recommendations](integration-defender-for-endpoint.md#edr-solution-recommendations) to ensure that EDR solutions are installed and running correctly on VMs.